-- The student must be a registered student who is on a graduating course with the University of Strathclyde
+- Applicants must be a registered student on a graduating course with the University of Strathclyde

 - The loan must be to meet essential expenditures that cannot be deferred until receipt of other income (such as student loan, stipend, wages).
 The student may be asked to supply supporting evidence showing the need for the loan.

 - Emergency loans will not be issued to fund tuition fees/tuition fee arrears, library fines, or any other money owed to another area of the University.
 The student should be advised to discuss a payment plan with the relevant area.

 - A realistic time scale of repaying the loan must be agreed, this should be manageable for the student.

 - If you are in the final year of your course you are not eligible to apply for an emergency loan after the course end date regardless of graduation date.